abratchik/hidlcd/README.md

 contains the auxdisplay service, the HIDLCD driver (this project) and the HIDAPI library.

 ## Installation
-Currently, only Linux hosts are supported so the installation procedure below describes the steps to be performed on Linux.
+### Linux
 Before executing the steps below, please ensure the developer tools are installed on your host.
 If your operating system is Ubuntu, you can run `sudo apt update` & `sudo apt install build-essential` in the bash terminal.

 1. Install [HIDAPI library](https://github.com/libusb/hidapi).
 Just follow the instructions in HIDAPI Readme.
 2. Clone this repository to a folder on your host machine.
 3. Navigate to the folder and execute `make` and `sudo make install`

+### Mac OSX
+Please ensure Xcode Command Line Tools installed on your Mac.
+This can be done by running the command `xcode-select --install` in the terminal.

+The rest of the installation is the same as for Linux.

 ## Usage
 TBD